Tobi-De/fujin/docs/configuration.rst

 **(Required)**

 The IP address or hostname to connect to via SSH.
-This is purely for SSH connection purposes.

 .. code-block:: toml